99codes/laravel-meeting/README.md

 ## Preparing your models

+### Scheduler

-**Scheduler**: responsible for scheduling the meeting, the model must implement the following interface and trait:
+Responsible for scheduling the meeting, the model must implement the following interface and trait:

 ```php
 namespace App\Models;